-A request to update or change a student's legal name or legal sex in our records must be submitted to Admissions & Records with acceptable supporting documentation.
-Official government government-issued documents such as birth certificates, passports, social security cards, immigration documents, and identification cards or permits.
+A request to update or change a student's legal name or legal sex in our records must be submitted to any NOCE Admissions and Records Office with acceptable supporting documentation:.
+Official government-issued documents such as birth certificates, passports, social security cards, immigration documents, and identification cards or permits.
 In the state of California, legal sex includes "female," "male," and "nonbinary".